student158/healthy_working_web/README.md

 # Healthy working (Web app)

-This is the web version of healthy working desktop app (https://github.com/student158/healthyWorkingDesktop).
-You can try the app here: https://app-healthyworking.netlify.app/
+You can try the app here: https://app-healthyworking.netlify.app/.
+There is also a desktop version of the app (https://github.com/student158/healthyWorkingDesktop).

 Motivation
 ---------